junfengchen/cpacodingpart2/README.md

 ## Thoughouts

-If more time is given, I can expand the code to cover features like database query, database persistence and state JWT token authentication.
+If more time is given, I can expand the code to cover features like access logs, database query, database persistence and state JWT token authentication.